-The U(1) model of scalar electrodynamics has been used to create massive photons.
+The U(1) model of scalar electrodynamics has been used to create massive photons.[1]
 However, it was only with the advent of electroweak theory that the weak constants, g and g', were thought to play a similar role.
 In this paper, the weak coupling between scalar and vector fields is shown to generate mass.
 The coupling terms occur in the standard electroweak Lagrangian.
 They give rise to nonlinear equations of motion.
 Transverse and longitudinal solutions are found for the W^{\pm} and Z^0 bosons.
-Total energy and momentum are shown to be conserved.
+Energy and momentum are shown to be conserved, and the total energy and momentum are calculated.
 The mass ratio m_W/m_Z emerges, during the course of this calculation.